-The award will be used to agrated set of NDRC projects: reduce flood risk and improve water management, build affordable resilient neighborhoods, and foster economic resilience and diversification.
-The Action Plan focuses on critical unmet recovery needs: moving people in low-lying flood prone areas out of potential harm, because the flood protection system will not be completed for many years; developing affordable housing that is so critically needed for vulnerable residents; and providing access to the skills and training required to maintain and enhance economic diversity, so as to not become even more reliant on the industry.
-The projects were developed in consultation with residents, partners, and city officials who worked together to determine the most critical unmet needs, how to best address those needs, and how to use the best science to protect the region, including agricultural assets, in order to create a more resilient future.
+The National Disaster Resiliency Competition (NDRC) award will be used to accomplish an integrated set of NDRC projects: reduce flood risk and improve water management, build affordable resilient neighborhoods, and foster economic resilience and diversification.
+The Action Plan focuses on critical unmet recovery needs: moving people in low-lying flood prone areas out of potential harm, because the flood protection system will not be completed for many years; developing affordable housing that is so critically needed for vulnerable residents; and providing access to the skills and training required to maintain and enhance economic diversity, to not become even more reliant on the industry.
+The projects were developed in consultation with residents, partners, and city officials who worked together to determine the most critical unmet needs, how to best address those needs, and how to use the best science to protect the region, including agricultural assets, to create a more resilient future.